-On June 14, 2019, we completed our IPO, selling 3,600,000 shares of our common stock at a price of \$10.00 per share.
+On June 14, 2019, we completed our initial public offering ("IPO"), selling 3,600,000 shares of our common stock at a price of \$10.00 per share.
 Net proceeds to us from the offering were approximately \$29.6 million after deducting legal, underwriting and other offering expenses.
-We believe that, based on our current sales and expense level projections, the credit facility with MidCap (see Note 6), and the proceeds from the IPO, we will satisfy its estimated liquidity needs for the twelve months from the condensed consolidated financial statements issuance date.
+We believe that, based on our current sales and expense level projections, the credit facility with MidCap (see Note 6), and the proceeds from the IPO, we will satisfy our estimated liquidity needs for the twelve months from the condensed consolidated financial statements issuance date.
 As such, the substantial doubt raised by our historical operating results has been mitigated.
+However, we cannot provide any assurance that we will not experience a going concern issue in the future.